nealcaren/fightordie/Volumes/25/03/intentions.md

 It is doubtful if free government in Western European civilization has descended to such depths as it did in this filibuster of the Democratic party.
 They did not use argument; they simply, as one journal said, lynched the anti-lynching bill.
 They brought to the floor of the United States Senate exactly the same methods which the lynchers of Georgia, Louisiana and Texas used at home---brute force.
 And the Republican party was *particeps criminis* with them.
 Influential leaders among them  wanted the Democrats to filibuster; they prayed they would filibuster; they asked them to filibuster and agreed to help them.
 They argued:

-"What can the 'n&#11834;s' do but vote for us.
+"What can the 'niggers' do but vote for us.
 Can they vote for the Democrats after this?"

 No, we cannot.